 Due to the vocational nature of the degree, there is the potential to study while employed in the area to increase professional competencies.

 CRJU101 Introduction to Criminal Justice is an introductory level course designed to engage students with the criminal justice field and to equip them with the basic knowledge and understanding necessary for advanced level study.

 CRJU201 Crime and Justice is a compulsory course for the BCJ.
 This course introduces students to criminological theory and demonstrates how these theories can be applied to understanding of crime in New Zealand.

 Criminal Justice courses at 200 and 300-level cover a range of topics including sentencing policy and practice, theories of policing and their effects on criminal justice policy, as well as familiarity with the range of police powers of search and arrest.
 Research essay courses are available at both 200 and 300-level, enabling you to undertake in-depth study of areas of interest in the criminal justice field.

 Students can combine study of a BCJ with that of another degree, making it a popular combination eg, with the Bachelor of Laws or the Bachelor of Arts.
 These double degree combinations can usually be completed in five to five-and-a-half years.
-If you wish to pursue a double degree, please speak with a Liaison Officer or advisory staff.
+If you wish to pursue a double degree, please speak with a Liaison Officer or School of Law Student Advsor.

 You will find a degree in Criminal Justice will prepare you for careers in all aspects of criminal justice, in particular, roles within the New Zealand Police, Ministry of Justice and Department of Corrections.
 Your Criminal Justice degree is also likely to be applicable to working in many government departments, including prisons, probation and parole, in criminal justice policy, forensics, customs or public and private investigation and security.